 1. Classify the Passage

-These passages deal with such topics as chemistry and astronomy and a raging debate relating to a certain scientific issue.
+These passages deal with topics such as chemistry and astronomy and involve debates relating to certain scientific issues.
 Note that science issues often involve cause-and-effect relationships (and the essay questions will revolve around this purported relationship).
-We covered cause-and-effect relationships in our Logical Reasoning Course.
-You might get strengthen/weaken style questions as well.
+We covered cause-and-effect relationships in our Critical Reasoning Course.
+You might get strengthen/weaken style questions in this section as well.

 Example Passage: Discussion in an engineering magazine on a new plan for solar energy.